leangen/graphql-spqr-spring-boot-starter/README.md

 ## A friendly warning

 This project is still in early development and, while fairly well tested, should be considered as ALPHA stage as long as the version is 0.0.X.

+## Module naming hint

+If you are confused when first looking at the module names pay attention that some are named prefixed by graphql and others grahiql
+(with an 'i')